Consolidating your loans and credit cards can definitely improve your credit rating—but you have to be careful.

 “If that avenue doesn’t prove fruitful, possibly because you don’t have enough credit available or your providers aren’t offering you a lower interest rate for balance or money transfers, consolidating your borrowing to be with one provider might be something worth considering.
 Before you commit to the idea, call each of your existing lenders and write down the interest rate you’re paying for each debt.
 If you have personal loans, find out if there’s an early repayment charge attached to your agreements.

-“For all debts that are charged more than five percent in interest costs, as a last resort for those with a very poor credit score, it could be worth considering combining them to be paid off with a reputable loan provider.
+“For all debts that are charged more than 5% in interest costs, as a last resort for those with a very poor credit score, it could be worth considering combining them to be paid off with a reputable loan provider.
 It’s vital to find a loan provider that will lend to you with a poor credit score but that also doesn’t charge an extortionate rate of interest or makes you agree to a lengthy term or unfair penalties if you accidentally miss a repayment.
 Read customer reviews online to guide your decision.

 “Sadly, it’s likely that the interest rate will cost much more than your existing interest rates, but it’s important to get to a point where you’re able to afford your minimum repayments again; for the benefit of trying to rebuild your credit score to aid your future financial worthiness.
 Check whether you can pay more than the set repayment amount each month without a penalty.
 Only take this consolidation route if you are confident you can remain disciplined and change your spending habits once you’ve combined the applicable debts.